acloudmaker/AWS-Demo-LambdaCanary/README.md

 sam deploy --guided
 ```

 7. Open a new broswer tab and load the API endpoint URL (looks something like _https://3dixbr6ak7.execute-api.us-east-1.amazonaws.com/Prod/hello/_) or just click on the URL from your terminal window output.
 You should see your message similar to _{"message":"hello world!"}_ from the Lambda function. **Congratulations!!**.
 You've successfully created a Lambda function using SAM, CloudFormation, API Gateway and Lamda with just few clicks.
-Now it is time for part 2!
+Now it is time for Part 2!

 ### Part 2 - CI/CD Pipeline